hzburki/blog/src/posts/nestjs-sequelize/index.md

 > Coming from _Laravel_, which has a myriad of built-in features I started to resent shifting to NodeJS.
 Setting up error handling, logging, dependency injection, etc. was not what I had in mind.
 Thankfully I found NestJS, with its out-of-the-box architecture and great documentation I started feeling at home again.

-> This is one small step in a long technical journey with NestJS.

 SequelizeJS is an ORM that offers connectivity to relational databases like MySQL, PostgreSQL, and MSSQL.
 For this article, I’m going to use MySQL hosted on [RemoteMySQL](https://remotemysql.com/), but you can use any relational database you like.

 # Getting Started